 Problems with Magnetic Earrings

 A magnetic earring isn’t all about not piercing your ears.
 It has many other associated problems that you should be aware of before buying a pair for yourself.
 Here are some drawbacks associated with magnetic earrings.

-They Won’t Stay on Thick Ears
+They Won’t Stay on Thick Ears.

 I have seen most people with thick earrings complaining that they face a hard time keeping a magnetic earring on.
 Most of the earrings available in the market have magnets that aren’t sufficient for thick ears.

 Therefore, if your ears are thick, I’ll advise you to stay away from magnetic earrings.
 You’ll probably spend most of your time checking that the earrings haven’t fallen off.
-A better alternative to magnetic earrings, in this case, are clip-on earrings which I’ll discuss at the end of this post.
+A better alternative to magnetic earrings, in this case, is clip-on earrings which I’ll discuss at the end of this post.

 They Can Damage Electronic Devices

 The magnetic field of these earrings can disrupt the function of several electronic devices.
 They can affect the function of your mobile phone and its memory card.
-Moreover, storing them with credit cards can result in a loss of its functioning.
+Moreover, storing them with credit cards can result in a loss of their functioning.

 It can also disturb the time in a manual wristwatch.
 Therefore, it is advised to keep them away from all kinds of electronic devices.